killianbrackey/moov-io/README.md

 ## Getting Started / Install

 1. Clone the repository somewhere (`git clone git@github.com:moov-io/moov-io.git`).
-1. Edit the files you want locally in `site/`
+1. Edit the files you want locally
 1. Run `hugo serve` to run a webserver at [localhost:1313](http://localhost:1313).
 1. Commit your changes, push up a new branch, and create a Pull Request!
    1. Optional: Verify your changes with github pages (load `user.github.io/moov-io` in a browser).